Travel Expense Reimbursement

 Other Methods of Transportation

-- There are some receipt documents that can be scanned and sent to us as PDF’s, but any other transportation typically found on a paper receipt, such as for a cab fare or parking needs to be mailed in or brought to the business office, as the originals for those are required.
+- There are some receipt documents that can be scanned and sent to us as PDF’s, but any other transportation typically found on a paper receipt, such as for a cab fare or parking needs to be mailed in or brought to the business office, as the original receipts for those are required.

 - Either mileage or gas receipts must be used as the basis for reimbursement; the two cannot be mixed or combined.